jopppis/playgrounder/README.md

 ## Releases

-The project uses automated releases with changelog generation:
+The project uses automated releases with changelog generation.
+The releases should be done only from the `main` branch.
+Run the following command to create a new version:

 ```bash
 # Create a new patch version (0.19.2 -> 0.19.3)